 Meetings for the discussion or consideration of items that do not require PEP approval may be held consistent with the requirements of the Open Meetings Law.
 Where possible, written notice of such meetings shall be given to each PEP member not less than twenty-four (24) hours in advance of the meeting, but in any event, shall be provided as soon as practicable, and shall state the matters to be considered.
 The PEP may not consider other matters at such meetings except with the consent of all members present.

-9.4 Change in Date or Time of Meetings
+9.4.
+Change in Date or Time of Meetings

 A meeting of the PEP may be changed to a different stated date and time at the Chairperson's direction.
 Any such change must comply with applicable legal requirements.

-9.4.1 Notification of Postponement
+9.4.1.
+Notification of Postponement

 The Secretary shall notify all members of the postponement or rescheduling of any calendar meeting or the calling of any special meeting or the holding of any adjourned or recessed meeting.

-9.5 Place of Meetings
+9.5.
+Place of Meetings

 The PEP shall consider appropriate public accommodations when selecting a venue so as to maximize participation by parents and the community.
-The venues for calendar meetings of the PEP and public agenda meetings shall be determined by the Chairperson in conjunction with the DOE liaison to the PEP, taking into account the convenience of parents and students, access to public transportation, and accessibility.
 At least one calendar meeting shall be held in each borough of the City of New York per year.

-9.6 Executive Sessions
+9.6.
+Executive Sessions

 The PEP shall act at executive sessions to the extent permitted by law.

-9.7 Parliamentary Procedures
+9.7.
+Parliamentary Procedures

 9.7.1.
 The Chairperson shall decide all questions of order and procedure, for which the Chairperson shall refer to Robert's Rules of Order as the Chairperson deems necessary.